-- 1. Complete general admission requirements of Randolph Community College including placement testing. - A. Complete an RCC application. - B. Complete an Radiography Program Application of Intent. - C. Provide official copies of high school transcript and/or GED test scores and all college transcripts. - D. Take placement tests.
+- 1. Complete general admission requirements of Randolph Community College including placement testing. - A. Complete an RCC application for 2010 admission. - B. Complete a Radiography program of Intent for 2010 admission. - C. Provide official copies of high school transcript and/or GED test scores and all college transcripts.
+High school seniors must submit current high school transcripts by January 15 and an official high school transcript, upon graduation, by June 15. - D. Take placement tests.
 Call 336-633-0224 to schedule.
 SAT/ACT scores may be used to fulfill general admission requirements.
 Students who do not meet the cut scores on placement test(s) must complete and pass Developmental Studies courses with a grade of "C" or better. - E. Meet with Financial Aid Office if necessary. - 2.
 Evidence of "C" or greater in the following: - High School biology, or college-level general biology, or SCI 095. - High school chemistry, or college-level chemistry, or SCI 095. - High school algebra, college algebra, has met the placement test cut score for MAT 070 or has successfully completed MAT 070. - 3.
 A 2.5 cumulative grade point average (GPA) on the most recent transcript, college or high school.
 A 2.5 GPA must be maintained throughout the admissions process.